 Rounding out the top 5 largest cities in America is Philadelphia.
 There are 10 council members in Philadelphia and 4 are women.
 That’s 40 percent.
 But women make up more of the population and are therefore still underrepresented.

 SAN FRANCISCO (ranked #13)

-SF didn’t make the nation’s top 10 list, but the city by the bay is killing it with the ladies.
-SF has more women on its board of supervisors (they don’t have a city council) than men, in spite of the fact that men out number women in the general population.
+The city of San Francisco didn’t make the nation’s top 10 list in terms of size, but SF is killing it with the ladies.
+The City by the Bay has more women on its board of supervisors (they don’t have a city council) than men, in spite of the fact that men out number women in the general population.
 The Board consists of 11 members and 6 are women.

 AUSTIN, TEXAS (ranked #11)

-City councils have the power to directly effect people’s lives in small ways like banning plastic shopping bags to raising taxes on cigarettes, soda, and gas, to bigger issues like approving development projects that can transform cities for the better or the worse.
-The New York City Council is expected to propose a subsidy to help pay the subway fare for low-income workers.
+Why does all of this matter?
+City councils have the power to directly affect people’s lives in small ways, like banning plastic shopping bags and raising taxes on cigarettes, soda, and gas, to bigger issues like approving development projects that can transform cities for the better—or the worse.
+For instance, the New York City Council is expected to propose a subsidy to help pay the subway fare for low-income workers.
 That could help a lot of people.

 IF WOMEN RULED THE WORLD

-If more women were in city government would they govern differently than men?
+If more women were in city government, would they govern differently than men?
 Some research from around the world shows that women tend to be more collaborative and bipartisan.
-They advocate for policies that support women, children and social welfare.
-And they, allegedly, interrupt less and listen more.
-If women out numbered men in government, would it change anything?
+They advocate for policies that support women, children, and social welfare.
+And they interrupt less and listen more.
+So if women outnumbered men in government, would it change anything?

-EMILY’S List helps women get elected.
-In 2015 and 2016 about 920 women reached out to EMILY’S List for assistance obtaining public office.
-Just since Election Day, over 13,000 women in every state across the country have contacted the organization.
-Stephanie Schriock, president of EMILY’S list told the New York Times:
+Emily’s List helps women get elected.
+In 2015 and 2016, about 920 women reached out to Emily’s List for assistance obtaining public office.
+Since Election Day, over 13,000 women in every state across the country have contacted the organization.
+Stephanie Schriock, president of Emily’s List told the New York Times:

 Feature image courtesy of kleferpix – iStock.